Snowplant

 South to Tuolumne Meadows?

-Independent of where you started, be it 40 miles North at Meeks Bay, 10 miles North at Echo Summit, or 8 miles coming up from the South Upper Truckee Trailhead, the terrain outside of the Tahoe Basin is going to radically change.
+Independent of where we started, be it 40 miles North at Meeks Bay, 10 miles North at Echo Summit, or 8 miles coming up from the South Upper Truckee Trailhead, the terrain outside of the Tahoe Basin is going to radically change.

-Your second option is to follow the Pacific Crest Trail through the Carson Pass, passing around the Southeast side of Round Top and Elephant Back to follow along the Eastern Flank of the Sierras to Ebbetts Pass.
+Our second option is to follow the Pacific Crest Trail through the Carson Pass, passing around the Southeast side of Round Top and Elephant Back to follow along the Eastern Flank of the Sierras to Ebbetts Pass.

 Both are excellent trail routes.
 I suggest you hike both, as possible.

-The Tahoe to Yosemite vs. The Pacific Crest Trail
+The Tahoe to Yosemite

 Time